 Latex foam doesn’t quite adapt or mold to your body’s shape like memory foam.
-You really don’t sink into the material like you do with memory foam either.
+You don’t sink into the material like you do with memory foam, either.
 Rather, latex foam is a much more responsive material.

-Lighter people: Firmness rating and ideal sleeping positions
+People in smaller bodies: Firmness rating and ideal sleeping positions

 Bottom line: Given the firmness profile of both models, we think Avocado is best for lighter individuals who primarily sleep on their back or stomach.
 If you’re a side sleeper, you may want to think about going in a different direction.

-Still, given the firmness profile of the bed, we’d only recommend the mattress to moderate weight individuals who are dominant back or stomach sleepers.
+Still, given the firmness profile of the bed, we’d only recommend the mattress to moderate-weight individuals who are dominant back or stomach sleepers.
 The bed provides ample support under your lower back and core.

-Additionally, although the pillow top model is slightly softer (~7 on scale), we’d still say it’s most ideal for back and stomach sleepers.
+Additionally, although the pillow top model is slightly softer (~7 on scale), we’d still say it’s best for back and stomach sleepers.
 Individuals with moderate builds who are combination sleepers (i.e., people who rotate between their back, stomach, and side throughout the night) will likely be fine on the pillow top version, though, as long you don’t spend more than ~40 percent of the night sleeping on your side.

 While we’re on the subject of combination sleepers, we’d like to add that it’s extremely easy to switch between positions on the Avocado mattress.
-There’s absolutely no resistance.
+There’s no resistance.
 That’s one of the nice things latex beds offer compared to memory foam ones.

 With memory foam beds, sleepers often feel quite a bit of resistance when attempting to switch positions since the memory foam sort of wraps their body.
 Luckily, that’s not the case with the Avocado mattress.

-Heavier people: Firmness estimate and suitable positions
+People in larger bodies: Firmness estimate and suitable positions

 This topic is especially noteworthy for couples or singles who share their bed with a pet.
 Motion suppression relates to how sufficient a mattress is at deadening movement.

-Couples in particular will want to select a bed that muffles motion well so that one person is not disturbed or affected anytime the other person switches sleeping positions or gets up to use the restroom.
+Couples will want to select a bed that muffles motion well so that one person is not disturbed or affected anytime the other person switches sleeping positions or gets up to use the restroom.

-With Avocado, couples will notice a little bit of movement due to the coils in the mattress and the responsive nature of latex foam, but overall, we don’t think it’s a major issue.
+With Avocado, couples will notice a little movement due to the coils in the mattress and the responsive nature of latex foam, but overall, we don’t think it’s a major issue.
 The bed easily passed our motion tests.

 With that said, the Avocado mattress is not going to be right for everyone.
 First, let’s face it, if you’re not overly concerned with the materials inside your mattress, then Avocado is probably not worth it considering that’s why it’s priced at a premium.

-What’s also nice about the Avocado mattress is that doesn’t off-gas, or give off odors, like beds made with petroleum-based polyurethane or chemical adhesives.
+What’s also nice about the Avocado mattress is that doesn’t off-gas or give off odors like beds made with petroleum-based polyurethane or chemical adhesives.

-It may take up to 3 weeks for the bed to be picked-up, but once it’s removed, the company will issue you a full refund.
+It may take up to 3 weeks for the bed to be picked up, but once it’s removed, the company will issue you a full refund.
 Just for the record, most bed-in-a-box companies only offer a 100-night trial period so Avocado is in rare company with its 365-night sleep trial.